SEATTLE - The Seahawks took the lead on a swan dive in the final minute of the first half Sunday.

 “I was real proud of how hard we played and how tough we played and how we responded at halftime,” coach Pete Carroll said.
 “We put together a really good second half, particularly improved on defense.”

-It should be mentioned that Minnesota quarterback Christian Ponder was particularly awful, too.
+It must be mentioned that Minnesota quarterback Christian Ponder was particularly awful, too.
 He completed 11 passes in the game for 63 yards and was sacked four times.
 Minnesota’s 44-yard net passing total was the fewest by any Seattle opponent in 14 years.

 Of course, the Vikings didn’t have to pass in the first half as Peterson did everything but leave skid marks as he sped over Seattle’s defense.
 He gained 74 yards the second time he touched the ball, and totaled 80 yards on Minnesota’s first drive against a Seahawks defense that allowed an average of 84.9 yards rushing over the first half of its season.